 Anime and Manga

-- The "original season" Pokémon anime will always be how the Pokémon franchise is most known outside in Japan, for better or worse.
-In many people's eyes, Ash will always be present, evil teams are generally bumbling, and Pokémon will always speak Pokémon Speak, and there will be no reason for adults to enjoy Pokémon other than nostalgia.
-Certain characters can't quite break the rep of their anime counterparts, and some folks even believe that the anime (and its associated characters like Ash and Misty) are what the games are based on, rather than being the other way around.
+- The "original season" Pokémon anime will always be how the Pokémon franchise is most known outside of Japan, for better or worse.
+In many people's eyes, Ash will always be present, evil teams are generally bumbling, and Pokémon will always speak Pokémon Speak.
+Certain game characters can't quite break the rep of their anime counterparts, and some folks even believe that the anime (and its associated characters like Ash and Misty) are what the games are based on, rather than being the other way around.

 - While still well-liked by the general fandom, Mobile Suit Gundam Wing has attracted a vocal Hatedom from some old timer UCnote fans who have accused the series of coloring the general perception of Gundam and Mecha series in the Western world.
 When Wing aired on the Toonami, it garnered higher ratings in the US than in its native Japan and acted as a Gateway Series to Gundam.
 However, its popularity eclipsed those of the UC entries as the original Mobile Suit Gundam aired after Wing's run only to suffer abysmal ratings.
 Furthermore, as Wing had many female fans, it was also blamed for intensifying the Ship-to-Ship Combat and Die for Our Ship sentiments in Gundam that started in Mobile Suit Zeta Gundam.
 Much of the rift stems from the differences in narrative and aesthetic styles of Wing and UC entries.
 Wing is about a Ho Yay-filled independent paramilitary organization trying to end wars between different factions without directly aligning themselves with a specific one.
 In contrast, the UC entries focus on a single protagonist acting melodramatic in a conflict between 2 major superpowers.
 Subsequently, many people in Western anime communities are more likely to associate Gundam with the aesthetics of Wing, as it was the most popular series outside of Japan.